-Invincibelle Wee White® Hydrangea is the first dwarf ‘Annabelle’ type hydrangea!
+Invincibelle Wee White is the first dwarf ‘Annabelle’ type hydrangea!
 Pure white mop-head flowers bloom from summer to fall, aging to shades of lime and pink atop sturdy stems.
 This shrub naturally grows as tidy, rounded mounded, and is a great plant where space is restricted!

-Invincibelle Wee White® Hydrangea is a compact selection of Hydrangea arborescens that works well where large, showy flowers are desired.
-Low shrub borders, informal hedges, and foundation plantings are excellent areas where this plant can be massed.
+This is a compact selection of Hydrangea arborescens that works well where large, showy flowers are desired.
+Areas that are ideal include low shrub borders, informal hedges, foundation plantings, and mass plantings.
 The long lasting blooms make great cut flowers and will maintain interest throughout the season.

-The flower heads of Invincibelle Wee White® Hydrangea are not especially attractive to pollinators, especially when sited in shaded environments.
+The flower heads are not especially attractive to pollinators, especially when sited in shaded environments.
 For a hydrangea that will attract butterflies, consider using one that has more lacecap flowers like Quickfire® Hydrangea or Twist-n-Shout® Hydrangea.

-Invincibelle Wee White® Hydrangea should receive annual Heading Cuts in spring once established.
+Invincibelle Wee White should receive annual Heading Cuts in spring once established.
 Remove a third of the plant with each pruning, cutting back to a lateral bud.
 If the plant is overgrowing its space, you can use Rejuvenative Pruning to maintain its compact habit.

 This shrub is a rebloomer and does not require deadheading to encourage a second flush of flowers.
 However, spent flowers can be removed if you do not like their appearance.

-Like all hydrangeas, Invincibelle Wee White® Hydrangea has shallow roots and does well with a maintained mulch layer in its bed.
-Stone mulch or shallow bark mulch will not protect these roots and make the plant more susceptible to injury.
-In periods of low rainfall, this shrub should receive supplemental watering to avoid scorch/scald when sited in full sun.
+All hydrangeas have shallow roots and do well when you maintain a layer of mulch in its bed.
+Stone mulch or shallow bark mulch may not protect the roots, making the plant more susceptible to injury.
+In periods of low rainfall, give this shrub supplemental watering to avoid scorch/scald when sited in full sun.

 Occasionally, the shrub may develop bud blight, wilt, leaf spot, rust, or powdery mildew.
 These issues are usually minor and often resolve within a year.
 If foliar diseases are problematic, you can prune the affected stems.
 Make sure you dispose of cuttings away from the plant to avoid reinfection.